EthicalSource/phot-the-mobile-phone/src/_clusters/culture-behaviors.md

 title: Culture & Behaviors
 feature: true
 explore: true
-highlight: Emojis to memes, connecting meaning with tech.
+highlight: From emojis to memes, we connect and make meaning with tech.
 primary_nav_description: Tech can connect and make meaning.
 carousel_description: From emojis to memes, we connect and make meaning with tech.
 intro: New phone, who dis?
 From emojis to memes, our devices and platforms are